balena-os/balena-os/pages/docs/gettingstarted.md

 {{ import "bootdevice" }}

-After about 30 seconds your device should be up and connected to your local network.
+After about 30 seconds or so your device should be up and connected to your local network, you should see it broadcasting itself as `resin.local`.
 To check this, let’s try ping the device.

 ```
 $ ping resin.local